 Students who have been recognized as having ample Japanese language skills by the results of their placement tests may take classes in other disciplines.
-These classes are offered in 1.5-hour units.
 If you wish to study specialized courses with a Kansai University professor at a graduate school level, please inquire through the contact information provided.

 Kansai University offers programs on the Japanese language and culture, with the aim of educating students on such aspects about Japan as its language, the situation in the country, and its culture.
 We offer the following three courses to respond to the students' diverse objectives and duration of their study abroad program.